OpenInternet/Infosec-infosheets/Infosheet for trainers physical security keys.md

 Finally, the keys also contain a counter.
 Every time the key's button is pressed, the counter goes up by one.
 The website you log in to keeps track of that counter every time you use a security key.
 If you tried to log in using a counter that is lower than the last request the website received from you, it should assume that someone intercepted your communication and refuse to log you in.

-*This infosheet was developed in October 2024, for Internews partners and fellows delivering digital security training activities.
+*This infosheet was developed for Internews partners and fellows delivering digital security training activities.
 You are welcome to adapt, edit, or translate this sheet based on your training needs.*

 The above content has been released under the [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) license